hantsy/spring6-sandbox/docs/declarative-http-client.md

 If you’ve been using Feign or other declarative clients, you’ll feel right at home.
 And if you haven’t, this is the perfect time to explore the simplicity and power of declarative HTTP clients!

-Get the [complete code](https://github.com/hantsy/spring6-sandbox/tree/master/declarative-http-client) on my GitHub.
+Get the [complete example codes](https://github.com/hantsy/spring6-sandbox/tree/master/declarative-http-client) on my GitHub.
 Feel free to fork and experiment.
 Happy coding!